top of page

 · Genuine

-· Calm: will take time to assess different options
+· Calm: you take time to assess different options

-· Open-minded: slow to judge and willing to forgive
+· Open-minded: you are slow to judge and willing to forgive

 YOUR WEAKNESSES

-· Conflict avoidance: may hesitate to confront another person, or avoid it altogether, even at great personal cost
+· Conflict avoidance: you may hesitate to confront another person – or avoid it altogether – even at great personal cost.

-· Passive-aggression: may experience frustration due to conflict-avoidance, and take this out on others through passive-aggression rather than being direct
+· Passive-aggression: you may experience frustration due to conflict-avoidance, and take this out on others through passive-aggression rather than being direct.

 RECOMMENDATIONS FOR GROWTH